 UNIVERSITY OF CALIFORNIA, SANTA BARBARA

-Applicants should submit a cover letter highlighting qualifications, a curriculum vitae, evidence of teaching effectiveness, three letters of recommendation, and three samples of published or completed research to the appropriate sections of the job search website: https://recruit.ap.ucsb.edu/apply/JPF01089.
-Questions should be directed to the Search Committee Chair, Dr. Andrew Flanagin, at email@example.com or at (805) 893-7892.
+To receive full consideration, applicants must submit (a) a cover letter that highlights their qualifications, research agenda, and teaching capabilities; (b) a statement of contributions to diversity, addressing past and/or potential contributions to diversity through research, teaching, and service; (c) a curriculum vitae; (d) evidence of teaching effectiveness; and (e) three samples of published or completed research.
+Candidates should also arrange for 3 references to submit letters of recommendation on their behalf via the appropriate sections of the job search website: https://recruit.ap.ucsb.edu/JPF02093.
+Questions should be directed to the Search Committee Chairs, Dr. Robin Nabi (email@example.com) and Dr. Amy Gonzales (firstname.lastname@example.org).
 This position will remain open until filled.
-For primary consideration, all application materials must be received by October 22, 2017.
-Reference letter submissions are also encouraged by this date.
+For primary consideration, all application materials must be received by December 3, 2021.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.